 Head Line Judge/Line Judge: Ensure the correct down is on the down box.
-Count Team B and signal opposite official Identify the eligible receivers and keys on your side of the football by number.
+Count the team on your sideline (offense or defense).
+If team on your sideline is on defense, signal B using the approved signal for the number of players on the field.
+Identify the eligible receivers and keys on your side of the football by number.
 Prepare to rule formations, false starts, encroachment and offside.
 Identify if you have an unbalanced (more or less than three) line and signal the opposite official.
 Rule on the eligibility of the linemen on your side of the football.
 Assist receivers take the proper position with an extended foot to indicate the LOS.
 Take a position on the line of scrimmage, out of bounds, off the sideline.